OscarDS/pymemdyn/README.md

 2. The previous command will create a *pymemdyn* directory.
 Now you have to tell your operating system how to find that folder.
-You achieve this by declaring the location of the directory in a .bashrc file or .cshrc file in your home folder.
+You achieve this by declaring the location of the directory in a .bashrc file .cshrc or .zshrc file in your home folder.
 An example of what you will have to include in your .bashrc file follows:

         export PYMEMDYN=/home/username/software/pymemdyn